 ‘Iain Maitland has pulled off a masterstroke.
 Combining the ingenuity of an Agatha Christie, the horror of Rillington Place and the wit of the best of British, the story keeps you on your toes, fills you with dread and makes you laugh out loud.
 We can’t wait to bring it to the screen and think the audience will delight in the rollercoaster ride.’
 AbbottVision.

 All rather lovely.
 And then … lockdown.
 I think scripts have now been written and, hopefully, a six-part TV series beckons sometime soon … soon-ish.

 I spent most of the year wrestling with 3 Bluebell Lane which is probably my most ambitious book – and very dark too.
 It features Mr Adams, a middle-aged lonely man, Rosie, a homeless young woman and a cellar.
 (NB.
 Rosie does not end up in her underwear in the cellar).
-That’s just been accepted for publication and should appear early next year.
+That’s just been accepted for publication and should appear in the middle of next year.

 ‘Breathtakingly magnificent … His deadpan delivery of a dry wit that will leave you with tears streaming down your face but at the same time his own life experiences shine through his narrative making it totally unique, relevant and thought provoking!’
 Chapter In My Life